corda/contract-sdk/CONTRIBUTING.md

 The Contract SDK is an open-source project and contributions are welcome.

-Please note that any changes will have to be of high-quality and be well documented.
+Please note that any changes will have to be of high-quality and, unless self-explanatory, be well documented.
+All tests in the project, including tests in any sample apps, have to pass and new tests must be added for any new feature.

 ## Branch naming